akshatvmodi/Task2_TSF_DataScience/README.md

 <h1>GRIP-TASK-2</h1><br>
 <h3>Prediction using Unsupervised ML</h3><br>
-From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
+From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.<br>
 Dataset : https://bit.ly/3kXTdox